michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0129.md

 ### Definition
 - v: praise somewhat dishonestly
 ### Family
-flatter: flattered, flatterer, flattering, flatters, flattery+;flatterer: flatterers;flattering: flatteringest, flatteringly, unflattering;flattery: flatteries;unflattering: unflatteringly
+- flatter: flattered, flatterer, flattering, flatters, flattery+
+- flatterer: flatterers
+- flattering: flatteringest, flatteringly, unflattering
+- flattery: flatteries
+- unflattering: unflatteringly
 ### Examples
 - Apparently midi-skirts elongate the figure and flatter the wearer, so this must be a good fall.
 - Mom would tell me how flattering the shirt was on me “now.”